Retire in Honduras

 What is it like to retire in Honduras?

 "Life for a retiree in Honduras and its surroundings can be quite enjoyable.
 There is an active expat community in the area, with many retirees from the United States and Europe.
 There are plenty of cultural attractions to explore, such as the Mayan ruins of Copan, the colonial city of Gracias, and the Caribbean beaches of Roatan.
 There are also plenty of recreational activities to enjoy, such as hiking, fishing, and snorkeling.
-For those looking for nightlife, there are plenty of bars and restaurants to explore, as well as live music and dancing," said a person in Honduras.
+For those looking for nightlife, there are plenty of bars and restaurants to explore, as well as live music and dancing," said a retiree who moved to Honduras.

 What are the most challenging aspects of retiring in Honduras?